kenokaicer/kanpachian/Readme.md

 - Change Category enum to Class
 - SteasByEvent is loading list when program starts, change that to a controller call only when needed
+- Change Category enum to Class
+- CreditCard should check if null when making a payment
+- add image to events (then to bd)

 - login (hash+salt: https://www.sitepoint.com/hashing-passwords-php-5-5-password-hashing-api/)